by: John Pradarelli [ ]

 packaging & kit contents

-Packaged in a sturdy cardboard box, you'll find three solid, highly detailed, single-part resin castings along with a small zip style plastic bag containing a copper pin used as a handle for one of the cabinets.
+Packaged in a sturdy cardboard box, you'll find three solid, highly detailed, single-part resin castings of covered loads.

-After giving the cabinets a light primer coat, I applied a base cote to them all using Vallejo acrylics.
-After the acrylics dried I used a combination of oil washes and oil dry brushing to enhance the details and give depth to the wood texture.
+After giving the loads a light primer coat, I based them using Vallejo acrylics.
+After the acrylics dried I used a combination of oil washes and oil drybrushing to enhance the details and give depth to the texture of the tarps and the grain of the wooden boxes.